davidmeen/TomeOfTeleportationTests/README.md

 # TomeOfTeleportationTests
 Tests for the Tome Of Teleportation addon for World of Warcraft.
-To use, change the first line of tests.lua to point to the folder where you have installed the addon.
+Usage:
+lua tests.lua AddonPath